utkarshsinh/utkarshsinh/README.md

 Hi, I’m @utkarshsinh

 I have over 3 years of experience as a software engineer and have worked at large organizations.
-While I’m a Full-Stack developer, my expertise is in Data Structures and Algorithms.With specialization in JavaScript and haveing a professional experience working with C++ and Angular.
-I also have experience working with Node.JS, Python, Selenium and React.
+While I’m a Full-Stack developer, my expertise is in Data Structures and Algorithms with specialization in C++ and Python.

-Take a look at my work and get in touch!
+Do take a look at my work!

-Outside of work, I'm a sports enthusiast and take every opportunity to play outside.